onlinemax/little-hero/README.md

    git commit -m "Fixed the hero's attack function"
    ```

-### Step 6: Push Your Changes to GitHub
+### Step 5: Push Your Changes to GitHub
-Now, you'll send your changes to your GitHub fork (the online copy you made earlier).
+Now, you'll send your changes to the main repository.
+All pushes will automatically become pull requests.

 1. **Push your changes** by typing:
    ```bash
    git push origin main
    ```

-### Step 7: Create a Pull Request
+### Step 6: Create a Pull Request
-A pull request (PR) is how you ask the project maintainers to look at your changes and potentially include them in the main project.
+When you push your changes, GitHub will automatically create a pull request for you to review.

-1. **Go to your fork on GitHub** (e.g., `https://github.com/YourUsername/little-hero`).
+1. **Go to the repository on GitHub** (e.g., [Little Hero GitHub](https://github.com/onlinemax/little-hero)).
-2. **Click the "Pull Request" button** near the top of the page.
+2. **Click the "Pull Requests" tab** at the top of the page.
+3. You’ll see your recently pushed branch listed there.
+Click on it to open the pull request.
-3. **Compare changes**: GitHub will automatically show the differences between your code and the main project.
+4. **Review the changes**: GitHub will show the differences between your code and the main project.
-4. **Create the pull request**:
+5. **Create the pull request**:
    - Add a **title** and **description** of the changes you made.
    - Click **"Create Pull Request"**.